 Salary Vs Dividend

-There are benefits and drawbacks to each salary and dividends, other than the tax payable by the shareholder/employee or the total tax payable as between the shareholder and the corporation.
+There are benefits and drawbacks to each salary and dividend structure other than the tax payable by the shareholder/employee or the total tax payable as between the shareholder and the corporation.
 One non-tax considerations include protection from CRA action to recover payments (under section 160).
-The choices in determining the best mix of owner/manager remuneration depend on a number of factors that your tax accountant can help you work through.
+The choices for determining the best mix of owner/manager remuneration depend on a number of factors that your tax accountant can help you work through.